SamuelNeuhaus/Artificial-Intelligence/PROJECT.md

      ```
 1. Plot your learning curves and include them in your report
 1. Discuss what architecture (how big) you need to overfit the data
+1. Discuss how callbacks (such as Model Checkpointing) helped you during your training experiments
 1. Evaluate your predictions (using Precision, Recall, MAE, MSE, etc.)
 1. [FOR GRADUATE STUDENTS ONLY] Discuss what architecture (how big) you do need to overfit when you have output as additional input feature
 1. [FOR GRADUATE STUDENTS ONLY] Code a function that represents your model